How to start a blog and make money with it:

 Stop waiting.
 Start working!

-I wish so much that I had just started my blog 6 years ago when I first had an interest in it.
+I wish so much that I had just started my blog 15 years ago when I first had an interest in it.

 You have literally almost nothing to lose.
 Starting a blog for money is one of the least risky “businesses” you can tackle on your own.

-I believe this because I did it.
-I am in no way more qualified to be a blogger than anyone else out there.
+I believe that with hard work, almost anyone can start and grow a successful, money making blog.
+I believe this because I did it and I am in no way more qualified to be a blogger than anyone else out there.

 One day I just thought… why NOT me?
 (And why not YOU?
 Why not you?)
+Just do it!